Introduction

 - Inconsistent Riser Heights: Ensure uniform riser heights by rounding to the nearest whole number, which helps mitigate tripping hazards.

-- Incorrect Tread Depth: Adhere to the minimum tread depth specified by building codes (10-11 inches) to guarantee sufficient foot space and prevent trips.
+- Incorrect Tread Depth: Adhere to the minimum tread depth specified by building codes (10-11 inches) for sufficient foot space and trip prevention.

 - Missing Handrails: Verify that handrails are installed on one or both sides of the staircase for necessary support and stability.